-It's no secret that YEAH program alumni have a way of sticking around long after they enter college.
-They return to the YEAH program, this time as mentors for the latest crop of YEAH participants.
+It's no secret that the Boost program alumni have a way of sticking around long after they enter college.
+They return to the Boost program, this time as mentors for the current high-school participants.
 Why would these busy college students and business professionals want to do so?
-We asked our YEAH graduates to share their thoughts about their mentoring experiences.
+We asked our Boost graduates to share their thoughts about their mentoring experiences.

 -Colin da Cunha